reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 First, let's look at what Chosen does to the DOM.

-If you call it on a `<select>` DOM node, it reads the attributes off of the original DOM node, hides it with an inline style, and then appends a separate DOM node with its own visual representation right after the `<select>`.
+If you call it on a `<select />` DOM node, it reads the attributes off of the original DOM node, hides it with an inline style, and then appends a separate DOM node with its own visual representation right after the `<select />`.
 Then it fires jQuery events to notify us about the changes.

-Let's say that this is the API we're striving for with our `<Chosen>` wrapper React component:
+Let's say that this is the API we're striving for with our `<Chosen />` wrapper React component:

 ```js
 function Example() {